AcumaticaHackathon/Team-Alpha-2018/README.md

 b.
 Have a standard Acumatica picture box with a button for add picture
 c.
 Save that sends picture and user/group to CS service
 4. Override the approve button on the code on the approval form to prompt for a picture and get validation of facial recognition from CS

+To create a customization first build Jamis.Web.Face project and then zip the content of cst folder.

 AcuChat: